-You’ve probably heard that eating foods rich in Omega 3s is vital for pregnant women, kids and anyone seeking healthy hair, skin, eyes, heart, and neural development.
-What you may not know is that plant based Omega 3s (called ALA) are not the same as marine sources of Omega 3s (EPA and DHA), like those found in Safe Catch Seafood.
+You’ve probably heard that eating foods rich in Omega 3s are vital for pregnant women, kids and anyone seeking healthy hair, skin, eyes, heart, and neural development.
+What you may not know is that plant-based Omega 3s (called ALA) are not the same as marine sources of Omega 3s (EPA and DHA), like those found in Safe Catch Seafood.

 The EPA and DHA found in fish is what provides the health benefits.
 Studies show that less than 1% of the ALA in plants converts to the vital EPA and DHA.
 Not all Omega 3s are the same!

 So, fish is really important for getting the good EPA and DHA Omega 3s, but what about mercury?
 Many doctors warn women ages 18-40 and kids to limit tuna and seafood consumption.
 But, the new guidance from the FDA and EPA says the bigger risk is not eating enough seafood due to its many nutrients, Omega 3s and health benefits.
 The EPA and FDA guidance does say the best purity fish for pregnant women have mercury below a really strict standard of 0.15 parts per million.

 Well, we are happy to tell you about a company called Safe Catch that has solved the mercury problem in salmon and tuna and created a more nutritious product with less processing.
 Safe Catch invented technology to test every single fish to really strict mercury limits and they are the only brand that tests each fish.
 About one out of three fish do not pass Safe Catch strict mercury limits and their average for Safe Catch Elite Tuna is about 5 times lower the best level set by the FDA for pregnant women!